jonathanhliu21/COM-Server/docs/guide/getting-started.md

 This class uses `Flask` and `flask_restful`'s API class as its back end.
 More about them [here](https://flask.palletsprojects.com) and [here](https://flask-restful.readthedocs.io).

-The example below shows how to create a `RestApiHandler` object and run it as a Flask development server on `https://0.0.0.0:8080`:
+The example below shows how to create a `RestApiHandler` object and run it on `https://0.0.0.0:8080`:
 ```py
 import flask
 import flask_restful